-The benefits of drinking water rather than sugary beverages like soda or “juice” are pretty obvious.
+The benefits of fruit infused water rather than sugary beverages like soda or juice are obvious.
 It’s natural, it’s pure, and your body requires it to function healthily.
 But when it comes to downing the required amount of H20 to stay healthy and hydrated…well, as thirst quenching as water may be, sometimes it’s nice to have a boost of flavor to keep things interesting.

 Try water infusion recipes.